frenoid/argocd-configs/README.md

 Replace the `<replaceMe>` with the private key used to access the github repo and apply the secret <br>
 `kubectl -nargocd apply -f argocd/repo-secret.yaml`

+## Install the sealed-secrets application
+The sealed-secrets application is needed to decrypt secrets for all other applications

+### Install the application
+`kubectl apply -f applications/sealed-secrets.yaml`<br>

+Go to ArgoCD UI and you will see that the application is installed